 - Upon admission decison, students will recieive acceptance packet with forms that must be reviewed and signed by parent or guardian.

 - To ensure placement in the program, students must attend the mandatory Pre-Program Meeting for students, counselors, and parents (Saturday, June 7, 2014).

 DATES: June 23 - July 11, 2014 (with July 4th off)

 The summer session is followed by continued remote mentoring throughout the school year, a Fall reunion weekend, Spring meeting and invitation to the following SEaL summer program.

-In addition to the academic component of the program, SEaL participants met in small groups with ‘College Coaches’—current student leaders at Loyola—who were tasked with leading Activity and Reflection Periods with the students.
-The College Coaches were resources, models and mentors about the college discernment, application, and selection process.
+In addition to the academic component of the program, SEaL participants meet in small groups with ‘College Coaches’—current student leaders at Loyola—who lead Activity and Reflection Periods with the students.
+The College Coaches are resources, models and mentors about the college discernment, application, and selection process.
 In the words of SEaL participants:

 “[The College Coaches] would teach us things that you could not learn in a classroom.
 We would connect on a different level.”

 “My favorite time was activity/reflection time because it let us understand and get to know each other more.
 With reflection we got to know about [each other’s] personalities and who [we] are inside.
 With the activities, we got to spend time together and have fun.”

 A sample daily program schedule is as follows:

 - 8:30am – Meet with College Coach for Breakfast